nichepertise – 30%

 tweets and pins or scoops (5%)

 Using Twitter you will link from Twitter to your blog so your blog posts are tweeted.
 You will also follow between 20 tweeters you think contribute to your niche and put these tweeters into two separate and thoughtfully labeled categories (Twitter Lists).
 You must find one hashtag to follow as well and contribute to it.
-I expect you to tweet at least 20 times about your niche providing important information through retweets (quote the tweet and add value), modified tweets, or tweets.
+I expect you to tweet at least 20 times about your niche providing important information through retweets (quote the tweet and add value-retweet with a comment!), modified tweets, or tweets.

 This social media platform is up to you.
 You might use Pinterest or Scoop.It or Facebook or Instagram you will curate one board or scoop or gram or post about your niche into a different and more visual format.
 This board or scoop should have five pins or scoops or grams or posts with insightful comments about the pin or scoop.
 These comments should be at least 80 words each and, like the blogs and tweets, be organized, thoughtful, and free from spelling, punctuation, and grammar mistakes.
 Though there can be overlap between the information you’ve found and created on your blog and Twitter, I expect this to information to be presented uniquely with a different angle on the information appropriate to the platform.
 Be selective in what you choose to pin or scoop and tweet or blog.
 Use each media platform to the best of it’s ability.